FishWash/pointer-mace/README.md

 ![Gameplay Image](/imgs/pointermace2.png)

 ### Intro
 Hero, the evil army of shapes attacketh!
 They wish to eat thy MEAT!
-Thou must protect it at ALL COSTS!
+Protect it at ALL COSTS!

 Wield your mace to fend off the enemies!

 ### Controls
-Mouse: Control mace
+Mouse: Control mace (The faster your mace is moving, the more damage it does)

 ## [Click here to play Pointer Mace (HTML5)](https://fishwash.github.io/pointer-mace/)